On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

 If a theory casts right-wing conservatives in a negative light, then the news agency that reported the story will be attacked and their motives will be heavily questioned.
 If the article in question uses anonymous sources, commentators will be extremely quick to point it out.
 However, if a conspiracy theory casts the DNC in a negative light, then anonymous posts on 4chan and articles from the likes of Zero Hedge will do just fine.

-Here, user TheMysteriousFizzJ attempts to pour doubt on a news article about the Trump-Russia conspiracy theory because it uses anonymous sources:
+Here, TheMysteriousFizzJ pours doubt on a news article about the Trump-Russia conspiracy theory.
+Why?
+Because it uses anonymous sources:

 However, this user was completely fine with anonymous sources a couple of days before that: